CrumrineCoder/Pomodoro-Version-2/README.md

 4. Pause functionality.
 Probably just change the  pause var to true.
 [DONE] 4a.
 Play functionality.
 Probably just change the pause var to false.
 [DONE]
 5. Reset functionality.
 Set timeChanged to 0.
 [DONE]
 6. Buttons to change the length of the pomodoro session.
+[DONE]

 7. Pomodoro animation.
 8. Hide things and place things with CSS, etc.